-Space in Prison for Arts and Creative Expression (SPACE) is an organization in which Brown student volunteers offer a variety of weekly arts workshops at the Rhode Island Adult Correctional Institutions (ACI).
-In addition, SPACE facilitates workshops in the Providence Center, a live-in addiction treatment and recovery service provider located on the campus of the ACI.
+Space in Prison for Arts and Creative Expression (SPACE) is a volunteer organization in which students offer a variety of weekly arts workshops at the Rhode Island Adult Correctional Institutions (ACI).
+In addition, SPACE facilitates workshops in the Providence Center, a residential recovery service provider located on the campus of the ACI.

 As a community, the facilitators also offer support for workshop planning as well as support for how to make sense of our presence in the ACI, its impact on us and its impact on the workshop participants.
 We discuss broader issues of incarceration, the structure of the ACI, and how these relate to structures of power including but not limited to race, class, gender, sexuality, and ability.